island-is/island.is/handbook/technical-overview/auth/ids-admin.md

  - Domain, nationalId and email for the government agency responsible for the web service
  - Name of the web service
- - Whether the web service is requires access control by nationalId (kennitölu stýringu)
+ - Whether the web service requires access control by nationalId (kennitölu stýringu)
  - If the scope should add national id (kennitala) of the user to the access_token
  - If you have multiple access levels for your web service, you´ll need to provide them all with a description of what they do.